The Texas State Senate: District 22

 After his retirement from the Army, Brian and his wife, Mel, launched Face the Fire Ministries, a non-profit organization that supports critical burn survivors and wounded servicemen and women and their families.
 Together, Brian and Mel authored Refined by Fire: A Family's Triumph of Love and Faith, which chronicles their life-changing ordeal.
 Through the years, Brian has been profiled in numerous national and regional media outlets.

 In June 2010, Brian won a special election to the Texas State Senate.
 Five months later, he was re-elected to serve a full four-year term.
 After the decennial redistricting process in 2012, Brian was again re-elected to serve a full term expiring in January 2017.
 After his first legislative sessions in 2011 and 2013, Brian received critical acclaim and top ratings from numerous pro-life, pro-business and conservative organizations, including Texans for Fiscal Responsibility, Texas Eagle Forum, Texas State Rifle Association and National Rifle Association, Texas Association of Business, Young Conservatives of Texas, Texas Alliance for Life, Texas Right to Life, Americans for Prosperity, Concerned Women for America, Texas Heritage Alliance and Texas Conservative Coalition.
 In his first two legislative sessions, Senator Birdwell was proud to support legislation expanding access to higher education, strengthening eminent domain laws protecting landowners, increasing technical- and associate-degree options for high school graduates and adult students, strengthening oversight of river authorities, and serving Texas veterans and their family members.

-Brian and Mel have been married for 26 years and they have one son, Matt, who a recent graduate of Texas Tech University.
-They attend Lakeside Baptist Church in Granbury.
+Brian and Mel have been married for 27 years and they have one son, Matt, who is a recent graduate of Texas Tech University.
+The Birdwells attend Lakeside Baptist Church in Granbury.